What is HDMI?

 Which Mac models have built-in HDMI?

-These Macs include an HDMI port for easily connecting to HDTV's and other displays.
+These Mac models include an HDMI port for easily connecting to HDTVs and other displays:

 - Mac Pro (Late 2013)

-Which version of the HDMI spec do Macs with HDMI support?
+Which version of the HDMI spec do Mac computers with HDMI support?

-Which resolutions are supported on Macs using HDMI?
+Which resolutions are supported on Mac computers using HDMI?

-Which type of audio works with Macs using HDMI?
+Which type of audio works with Mac computers using HDMI?

 Apple supports 8-channel, 24-bit audio at 192kHz, Dolby Surround 5.1, and traditional stereo output.

-What should I do if a Mac doesn't display correctly on a full screen doesn't display any video?
+What should I do if my Mac doesn't display correctly on an HDMI display?